This content is provided by Alaghbari & Partners.

 Additionally, one of the firm’s notable victories was in relation to a case won on behalf of the National Dairy & Food Company (Nadfood), relating to a dispute with the Yemen Standardisation, Metrology and Quality Control Organisation concerning lifting a provisional seizure affecting the import of raw materials for the production of dairy products using plant-based fats.
 The firm first obtained a court injunction through an expedited case lifting the provisional seizure and then filed a case to prevent the Yemen Standardisation, Metrology and Quality Control Organisation from any further arbitrary actions that affect Nadfood’s freedom in practicing its industrial and commercial activities in relation to the production of dairy products using plant-based fats.

 More generally, the firm assists foreign companies with establishing a presence in Yemen and is involved in the drafting/reviewing of numerous forms of agreements.
-Through its specialist consultants in international contracts and in construction contracting and tenders, the firm is able to provide clients with a combination of legal and technical expert advice and assistance in related matters.
+Insurance: The firm is currently representing a client in amicable negotiations with a local insurance company concerning a political violence insurance policy claim along with compensations.

 The firm was appointed to represent Safer Exploration & Production Operations Co., a leading national oil and gas company, in the largest combination of labour law disputes in Yemen, revolving around a total claimed amount of US$20 million.
 The firm is selected by numerous local and international companies and organisations for the provision of legal advice in response to labour and taxation queries; the drafting/review of employment contracts and policies to ensure compliance with local regulations; and carrying out all related registrations before the relevant authorities.